Last Updated: July 24, 2021

 Two-Factor Authentication (2FA)

-You can integrate your app with Authy, Google Authenticator, and other third-party 2FA solutions.
+You can integrate your app with Authy, Google Authenticator, and also other third-party 2FA solutions.

 If your mobile device supports biometric authentication, you can log into RoboForm using just your face or fingerprint.
 Microsoft users can take advantage of this 2FA option with Windows Hello.
-If your Windows 10 hardware lacks this built-in biometric login system, you can set up a PIN instead.
+But if your Windows 10 hardware lacks this built-in biometric login system, you can set up a PIN instead.

-Ours isn’t the only RoboForm review to point out that this app doesn’t support all viable 2FA methods.
+Ours isn’t the only RoboForm review to point out that this app doesn’t, however, support all viable 2FA methods.
 We hope that the company decides to add more in the next RoboForm update.

 AES 246-Bit Encryption